MetalZuna/BAEAI/Articles/Culture/Human_Language.md

     • Idiomatic Expressions: Phrases like 'break a leg' have meanings that are not directly translatable.
     • Ambiguity: Many words and phrases in human languages have multiple meanings.

-#### Snap AI Prompt Framework Approach

-- Although replicating every facet of human language is challenging, the Snap AI Prompt Framework provides a systematic approach.
-The framework encompasses modules and patterns tailored to manage diverse human language complexities.
-It aids both technical and non-technical users in interacting efficiently with language models.